 Manufactured by Herman Beichle of Heidenheim-Schnaitheim, in Germany, the massively-built Combined Universal Die Milling Machine was marketed in Britain during the 1930s branded as Excel - a name also used on a variety of other high-quality machine tools including a copy of the tiny bench-top Leinen jig borer.
 Although at first only one size was offered, after WW2 (though other agents in the UK) three sizes were listed: W.F.1, W.F.2 and W.F.3.
 The machine was specifically designed to both facilitate work on smaller, complex moulds and dies while also providing an easier and quicker means of holding and machining awkwardly-shaped components to a high degree of accuracy - and without the need to constantly remount and mark-off work.

 Although they could not be moved out of their horizontal planes, the machine was otherwise designed so that the cutter head and workpiece could be arranged relative to each other in as great a variety of ways as possible.
-The right-hand side of the machine was formed as a horizontal table with two longitudinal T slots; mounted on the table was a slide, with 11.5" of travel, and on top of that another swiveling 31/8"-travel slide formed so that it provided a housing for the bearings of the cutter head.
-When its retaining T bolts were lose the whole of the compound slide assembly could be moved towards or away from the workhead through a distance of 61/4"
+The right-hand side of the machine was formed as a horizontal table with two longitudinal T-slots; mounted on the table was a slide, with 11.5" of travel, and on top of that another swiveling 31/8"-travel slide formed so that it provided a housing for the bearings of the cutter head.
+When its retaining T-bolts were loosened, the whole of the compound slide assembly could be moved towards or away from the workhead through a distance of 61/4"

 The left-hand side of the miller was bored through to carry a solid steel bar that carried, on its inner face, a T-slotted, 43/4"-travel slide rest and, on its outer, both a direct-acting, 24-notch indexing circle and a worn gear.
 Thus, the assembly could be quickly indexed to any factor of 24, or fed round steadily through 360 degrees by a handwheel (on the front face of the miller) connected to the worm-and-wheel mechanism by a round-rope drive; a gap in the casting, immediately in front of the slide, allowed the feed-screw handle room to turn.
 Unfortunately, the opportunity was not taken to fit direct gearing, with a proper scale, and so allow the worm-and-wheel drive to create the function of a rotary table.